Fall Season Wholehearted Kids Chorus Registration Begins Soon!

 This 11-week program is designed to encourage a positive, loving and playful relationship between your child and their voice.
 In a world where the arts are becoming less valued in education and where singing expression is often characterized by showmanship more than self-expression, my aim is to contribute to their joyful and healthy self-concept through singing.
 The season includes 11 classes, 2 concerts and a practice CD.

-The kids’ chorus meets every Monday from 4:15 – 5:15pm at the American Legion Hall in Monterey, 1110 Veterans Dr.
+The kids’ chorus meets Mondays, during the season, from 4:15 – 5:15pm at the American Legion Hall in Monterey, 1110 Veterans Dr.

 Season fees are $120 per child, or $100 per child when 2 or more siblings register in one family.
 The fees include 2 tickets for parents to attend the concerts.
 Please contact Lisa if your family is in need of financial assistance – no child is ever turned away.